Day 5 - Prineville to John Day OR

 Highlights of the day:

-A few more miles into Mitchell and then we tackled the second major climb of the day up to Keyes Summit at 4369’.
+Back to the ride… Exiting Mitchell, we tackled the second major climb of the day up to Keyes Summit at 4369’.
 This climb was a shorter (6 miles) but a bit steeper.
 The work was well rewarded with a 25-mile descent towards John Day.
 At the bottom, we entered Picture Canyon, a scenic winding stretch along the John Day River .
 About 8 miles later we had our final SAG stop and a few staged pictures at the Dayville Mercantile.
-30 more miles brought us into John Day for dinner, rap and sleep.
+With the wind at our backs, we rode the final 30 miles into John Day for dinner, rap and sleep.
 I don’t think sleep will be an issue tonight, which is good with more riding and climbing tomorrow.
 Good night!